 The MCC will set the Central Services Migration Threshold on a Migration Date basis to facilitate the calculation of Supplier Envelopes.
-The CMST will follow the rules set out in Section 5.2.8 below.
-The input to any LDSO/Supplier level Envelope creation will be informed in the first instance by the values calculated for the "Share of Central Systems Capacity Value"; either "Standard" or "Exceptional", 200k and 300k daily migrations respectively.
+The CSMT will follow the rules set out below.

 The Capacity Envelope creation will therefore apportion Central Service capacity proportionally based upon the portfolio size of the LDSO.